 Why no ads?

-If you'd like to support me (thank you!), obtain my books, watch my videos, and follow links to the few vendors I'm affiliated with.
+If you'd like to support me (thank you!): Obtain my books, watch my videos, and follow links to the few vendors I'm affiliated with.
 Want to use my text or photos?
-All I ask is attribution: Imbed the excerpt with a link to the page it came from.
+All I ask is attribution: Imbed the excerpt with a link to the page on this site that it came from.

 Mainly, do learn from and enjoy my site.
-It's my pleasure to share its wealth with you. -- Debra Lee Baldwin
+It's my pleasure to share a career's worth of information with you! -- Debra Lee Baldwin